 Accessibility

 AI drawing tools democratize the design process, making it accessible to designers with varying levels of drawing skills.
-For those who may not feel confident in their freehand drawing abilities, AI offers a platform to translate their ideas into visual formats without the need for advanced artistic skills.
+For those who may not feel confident in their freehand drawing abilities, AI offers a platform to translate their ideas into visual formats without the need for advanced artistic techniques.
 However, this accessibility must be managed carefully to avoid over-reliance and ensure the development of essential traditional drawing skills.
 Understanding foundational drawing and drafting skills will always be crucial to becoming a good architect.
 But these new tools can broaden the field and bring new voices and perspectives to the table that might otherwise find perfected drawing skills a barrier to entry for the profession.

 Exploration